-- Protein - add a scoop of organic plant-based protein powder to make this smoothie a post-workout ginger spinach smoothie.
+- Protein - add a scoop of organic plant-based protein powder (affiliate link) to make this smoothie a post-workout ginger spinach smoothie.
 You can also use pitted dates or date paste after working out since they help replenish the body faster.

 - Tangy - add lime or lemon juice for a citrus note.

 See this post-workout smoothie for a plant-protein-powered smoothie.